datastax/docker-images/README.md

-# Using Docker Compose for Automated Provisioning
+# Using Docker compose for automated provisioning

 Bootstrapping a multi-node cluster with OpsCenter and Studio can be elegantly automated with [Docker Compose](https://docs.docker.com/compose/).
 To get sample `compose.yml` files visit the following links.